Jewelry Appraisals

 • a photograph of the item being appraised

-JIBNA subscribes to the practice of using insurance industry standards and forms for collecting the necessary information for properly insuring your jewelry.
-These standards and forms (formerly ACORD forms) have been made freely available by the Jewelry Insurance Standards Organization (JISO).
+JIBNA subscribes to the practice of using insurance industry standards and forms for collecting the necessary information.
+These standards and forms (formerly ACORD forms) are available at no charge from the Jewelry Insurance Standards Organization (JISO).

-While not required, when possible, we recommend that you get a jewelry appraisal from Certified Insurance Appraiser™ (CIA™).
+While not required, we recommend that you get a jewelry appraisal from Certified Insurance Appraiser™ (CIA™).

-A CIA™ is a Graduate Gemologist with at least three years experience AND is also a graduate of the insurance industry's Certified Insurance Appraisal training program.
+A CIA™ is a professionally trained gemologist (GG, CG, FGA+ or equivalent degree) with at least three years experience AND is also a graduate of the insurance industry's Certified Insurance Appraiser training program.
 This program educates appraisers about the special issues related to appraisals for insurance purposes.
 It also trains appraisers in the use of JISO jewelry insurance forms and standards.

-At JIBNA, we will accept any reasonable appraisal and photograph.
-And, we will let you know if there is anything lacking in the appraisal.
+JIBNA will accept any reasonable appraisal and photograph.
+And we will let you know if there is any important information missing from the appraisal.
 This is a value-added service no others provide.
-And, in the event of loss, there will be no surprises.
+In the event of loss, there will be no surprises.
 At JIBNA, you pay for the insurance you need — no more, no less.